tannewt/wa-law.org/site/org/futurewise/README.md

 * 👎💵 Bryce Yadon

 ### [SB 5798](/bill/2025-26/sb/5798/) - Property tax 👍1

+### [SB 5820](/bill/2025-26/sb/5820/) - Concerning the responsibility of certain counties to include freight rail dependent use overlay as part of the transportation element of their comprehensive plan. 👍1
+* 👍💵 Bryce Yadon

 ### [SB 6016](/bill/2025-26/sb/6016/) - Considering critical aquifer recharge areas when revising an urban growth area.   ❓1
 * ❓💵 Bryce Yadon